scindex/scindex/README.md

 The system is designed to be adaptable.

-* **Omitting the Prefix:** If your document collection *only* contains requirements, you can omit the `REQ-` prefix for brevity (e.g., `DATA0140-32`).
+* **Omitting the Prefix:** If your document collection *only* contains requirements, you can omit the `REQ-` prefix for brevity (e.g., `DAT0140-32`).
 * **Flexible Suffixes:** While simple integers are recommended, the suffix can be any format that suits your project's needs, such as `-1a`, `-v2`, `-3.2` or `-20250716`.

 This flexibility makes searching and filtering straightforward.
-For instance, `grep "ADR-DATA"` would find all architectural decisions related to the data division in documents and source code comments and tags.
+For instance, `grep "ADR-DAT"` would find all architectural decisions related to the data division in documents and source code comments and tags.

 ## Key Features

 * **Human-Readable:** The codes are designed to be quickly understood by people.
-The use of alphabetic **Division codes** (e.g., `DATA`, `SRVC`) provides immediate context without implying a rigid order, while the numeric components are easy to scan.
+The use of alphabetic **Division codes** (e.g., `DAT`, `SER`) provides immediate context without implying a rigid order, while the numeric components are easy to scan.

 * **Sayable:** The structure is meant to be spoken easily in conversations.
-For example, the code `DATA0140` is simply said as "data one-forty," which simplifies communication between team members.
+For example, the code `DAT0140` is simply said as "data oh one-forty," which simplifies communication between team members.

-* **Predictable Structure:** The standard `[DIVISION][SECTION][ITEM]` format (e.g., `DATA0140`) has a consistent length, which makes it reliable for automated parsing, pattern-based validation, and use in other tooling.
+* **Predictable Structure:** The standard `[DIVISION][SECTION][ITEM]` format (e.g., `DAT0140`) has a consistent length, which makes it reliable for automated parsing, pattern-based validation, and use in other tooling.

 * **Hierarchical, Scalable & Stable:** The system is inherently hierarchical, reflecting how software components are often organized.
 New divisions, sections, and items can be added without needing to re-number existing codes.